alxndr/blog/_posts/2015-03-27-notes-Erlang-Factory-2015.md

 ---
 title: notes — Erlang Factory 2015
-tags: [notes, erlang factory, conference, elixir]
+tags: [Erlang Factory, conference, elixir]
 ---

 ## José: What Elixir Is About